dotnet/docs/docs/core/diagnostics/runtime-method-events.md

 # Method ETW Events

 These events collect information that is specific to methods.
 The payload of these events is required for symbol resolution.
-In addition, these events provide helpful information such as the number of times a method was called.
+In addition, these events provide helpful information such as methods that are loaded and unloaded.

 All method events have a level of "Informational (4)".
 All method verbose events have a level of "Verbose (5)".